xinghaochen/region-ensemble-network/README.md

 By Hengkai Guo (Updated on Aug 9, 2017)

 ## Description
-This is the project of work [Region Ensemble Network: Improving Convolutional Network for Hand Pose Estimation](https://arxiv.org/abs/1702.02447) and [Towards Good Practices for Deep 3D Hand Pose Estimation](https://arxiv.org/abs/1707.07248).
+This is the project of work [Region Ensemble Network: Improving Convolutional Network for Hand Pose Estimation](https://arxiv.org/abs/1702.02447) and [Region Ensemble Network: Towards Good Practices for Deep 3D Hand Pose Estimation](https://www.sciencedirect.com/science/article/pii/S1047320318300816).
 This repository includes the prediction results for comparison, prediction codes and visualization codes.
 More details will be released in the future.
 Here are live results from Kinect 2 sensor using the model trained on ICVL:

 ![result1.gif](demo/output_icvl_xinghao.gif) ![result2.gif](demo/output_icvl_hengkai.gif)

 ## Results
-Here we provide the testing results of basic network (`results/dataset_basic.txt`) and region ensemble network (`results/dataset_ren_nx6x6.txt`) for [ICVL](http://www.iis.ee.ic.ac.uk/~dtang/hand.html) dataset, [NYU](http://cims.nyu.edu/~tompson/NYU_Hand_Pose_Dataset.htm) dataset and [MSRA](http://research.microsoft.com/en-us/um/people/yichenw/handpose/cvpr15_MSRAHandGestureDB.zip) dataset in our paper.
+Here we provide the testing results of basic network (`results/dataset_basic.txt`) and region ensemble network (`results/dataset_ren_nx6x6.txt`) for [ICVL](https://labicvl.github.io/hand.html) dataset, [NYU](http://cims.nyu.edu/~tompson/NYU_Hand_Pose_Dataset.htm) dataset and [MSRA](http://research.microsoft.com/en-us/um/people/yichenw/handpose/cvpr15_MSRAHandGestureDB.zip) dataset in our paper.
 Also we provide the testing labels (`labels/dataset_test_label.txt`), computed centers (`labels/dataset_center.txt`, which can be computed by `evaluation/get_centers.py`) and corresponding image names (`labels/dataset_test_list.txt`).
 Currently, the MSRA center computation is not available due to lack of loading function for images.

 For results and labels, each line is corresponding to one image, which has J x 3 numbers indicating (x, y, z) of J joint locations.
 The (x, y) are in pixels and z is in mm.